 I love people.

 For better or for worse, there’s not a single person I hate in this world.
 “Hate” is a strong word lined with boundless bitterness and resentment, and whereas I have certainly felt it in the past, I’m over the unneeded negativity.
 I’m not saying horrible actions are excusable, or that one doesn’t need to take the blame for things they do.
 After all, I’d be lying if I said that I didn’t still harbor negative feelings towards plenty of people who wronged me, or I may have wronged.
 I just think we’re all such deep, complex and fascinating beings, that even among the worst of us, what’s not to love?
 The most heinous of villains throughout all of history were just as human as any of us, with hearts that beat the same.
-Am I going to sit around and play Hitler’s advocate, acting like he was a pure and perfect person just by nature of being alive?
-Hell fucking no. In fact, it’s people’s flaws alongside their virtues that make me love us all so much.
-It’s a tricky balance, but I think I make it work.
+Am I going to sit around and play devil’s advocate, acting like “shitty people are good, actually” because morality is subjective?
+Hell fucking no. But it is the inherent complexity, the necessity of flaws to exist alongside human virtues that make me love us all so much.
+It’s a tricky balance, but every one of us manages it every day.

 I get along well enough with nearly anyone.
 Obviously, some people may not have quite as much in common with me, or may have a personality that clashes with mine.
 I surely have some friends and family alike that I’m closer with than others, and I have my fair share of people that I just straight up just don’t like.
 That doesn’t mean I hate them, and I still appreciate them for who they are.
 Whenever I express this opinion, I feel as though I’m acting so arrogant, although I’m not sure the source of that feeling.
 Perhaps it just feels like an egotistical viewpoint to have.